Sunday, October 25, 2009

 Neena

-He stopped dead in his tracks cause there she was, the crowded vegetable market was the last place in the world he had expected to see her at, yet there she was…!
+He stopped dead in his tracks, there she was, the crowded vegetable market was the last place in the world he had expected to see her at, yet there she was…!

 It could only be her..

-She bent attentively over a heap of lemon and chillies and sorted them with an outstretched skeletal finger.
+She bent attentively over a heap of lemon and chillies and sorted them with an outstretched forefinger, slender and unadorned.
 As she picked one lemon at a time and put it with great care inside a small cloth bag hanging precariously from her shoulder, the plastic bangles around her thin wrists jangled.
-She tied her hair in a rather messy pony tail and wore a dull cotton salwar.
-He could catch glimpses of her face from amidst her hair.
-He had noticed how hollow her cheeks looked.
+She tied her hair in a messy pony tail and wore a dull cotton salwar.
+He could catch glimpses of her face from amidst her hair, he had noticed how hollow her cheeks looked.

 She was younger than him by about two years; very pretty and sprightly, yet today she looked old and weary.
 The last time he had seen her was more than fifteen years back yet surprisingly enough it didn’t take him long to identify her amidst the crowded bazaar’s hustle and bustle.